seramirezruiz/2021-spring-stats2/content/materials/session 1/foundations.md

 ## Welcome!

 The practical component of the **Statistics II: Statistical Modeling and Causal Inference** course relies largely in *R* programming.
 Today we will center on some of the necessary skills to perform the assignments for the course.
-Finally, we will dive into some of the substance of the class by exploring the Potential Outcomes Framework.

 In this tutorial, you will learn to: